 When repairing your credit you want past due accounts to be reported as a current, never late; paid, never late; or deleted.
 There are several ways to deal with past due accounts, find out one way in how to dispute late payments.

 The amount of debt owed makes up 30% of your credit score.
 Credit utilization includes how much you owe on all of your accounts and how much of your available credit limit have you used.
 High balances on your credit cards, especially balances that are near or over the limit, decreases credit scores.
 Decreasing credit card balances to thirty percent (30%) or lower of your available credit limit will raise your credit scores.

 A necessary step in repairing credit is adding good credit to your reports.
 There are unsecured, secured and retail credit cards along with loans for less than perfect credit.
 These are all good options as long as you can afford payments and the interest rates are competitive with the market.

-The Credit One Bank® Credit Card is a great card to add positive credit to your reports.
-Enjoy the Monthly Credit Score Tracking feature that allows you to track your score with up to 12 months worth of data, including a monthly summary of your credit report and information about the factors that impact your score.
+The Credit One Bank® Credit Card is an easy card to add positive credit to your reports.
+Cardholders get access to free monthly credit score tracking including a monthly summary of your credit report and information about the factors that impact your score.
 Build better credit with on-time payment history reported to Experian, Equifax and Transunion.